Archicad: Using parametric objects

-Archicad allows the user to work with data-enhanced parametric objects, often called "smart objects" by users.
+Archicad allows the user to work with data-enhanced parametric objects, often called smart objects by users.
 This differs from the operational style of other CAD programs created in the 1980s.
-The product allows the user to create a "virtual building" with virtual structural elements like walls, slabs, roofs, doors, windows and furniture.
+The product allows the user to create a virtual building with virtual structural elements like walls, slabs, roofs, doors, windows and furniture.
 A large variety of pre-designed, customizable objects come with the program.

-Archicad allows the user to work with either a 2D or 3D representation on the screen.
-Two-dimensional drawings can be exported at any time, even though the model in the program's database always stores data in three dimensions.
-Plans, elevations, and sections are generated from the three-dimensional virtual building model and are constantly updated if the user 'rebuilds' the view.
+Archicad software offers the flexibility to work with a 2D or 3D representation on the screen.
+Although the program's database stores data in three dimensions, 2D drawings can be exported at any time.
+Plans, elevations, and sections are generated from the 3D virtual building model and can be updated constantly by rebuilding the view.
 Detail drawings are based on enlarged portions of the model, with 2D detail added in.